citp/privacy-policy-historical/c/ca/cam/camdenliving.com.md

-> *The following text is extracted and transformed from the camdenliving.com privacy policy that was archived on 2011-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111231204926id_/http%3A//www.camdenliving.com/privacy-policy/index.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the camdenliving.com privacy policy that was archived on 2012-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120630225505id_/http%3A//www.camdenliving.com/privacy-policy/index.htm) for the most accurate reproduction.*

 # Camden | Privacy Policy Page

 **Please read this PRIVACY  POLICY carefully.
-By visiting and using this web site and any web sites, web pages, and services operated by Camden Property Trust or its affiliates (“Company”, “We”, or “Us”) that are linked (“Company Sites”), you are agreeing to this privacy policy.**
+By visiting and using this web site and any web sites, web pages, and services operated by Camden Property Trust or its affiliates (** **“ Company”, “We”, or “Us”) that are linked (“Company Sites”), you are agreeing to this privacy policy.**

 Your use of and access to the Company Sites is expressly conditioned on your acceptance of the following terms and conditions.
 If you do not or can not agree with any part of the following terms and conditions, you may not use or access the Company Sites.
 Please note that this privacy policy only applies to the information that we collect via the Company Sites.